 Beyond the benefits of hands-on learning, special recognition, scholarship rewards, and interaction with full-time faculty, students in the Honors program connect with and support each other through workshops, study groups, and other co-curricular activities.
 They learn not to see each other as adversaries but to work as a team, something that may be a new concept to many of them.

 "We don't have to tell Honors students to study," Rosenblum said.
 "We do try to create opportunities for them to learn more about themselves and what they can do."

 One such opportunity is the Research Citation in Honors, an exciting prospect for students interested in any form of research or writing.
 The work required to complete the thesis resembles that conducted at the master's level and thus offers students a unique competitive advantage when applying to graduate school.
 Each study is carried out with the goal of being published in a peer-reviewed journal.

 "The challenge is there, but it's up to the student to balance their priorities," Macaisa said.
-"The Honors program surpassed my expectations and changed them at the same time."
+"The Honors College surpassed my expectations and changed them at the same time."

 By Carol Dowd Forte

-PICTURED: (L-R): Honors Program students Geraldine Macaisa, Melissa Villalobos, and Natalie Negron
+PICTURED: (L-R): Honors College students Geraldine Macaisa, Melissa Villalobos, and Natalie Negron